WorkloadAutomation/ibm-workload-automation-chart/aida/readme.md

 Before installing AIDA, run the following steps:

-1. Accept the product license by setting the global.license parameter to **accept** (default value is **notaccepted**) in the values.yaml file.
-2. To use custom SSL certificates for AIDA, in the <install_path>/nginx/cert folder replace aida.crt e aida.key with your own files (do not change the default names).
+1. To use custom SSL certificates for AIDA, in the <install_path>/nginx/cert folder replace aida.crt e aida.key with your own files (do not change the default names).
-3. Verify that aida-exporter.waHostName parameter in the values.yaml file is set to the host name used to reach the WA server.
+2. Verify that aida-exporter.waHostName parameter in the values.yaml file is set to the host name used to reach the WA server.
 This parameter is not required if AIDA is deployed in the same helm chart as WA.
-4. Verify that aida-exporter.waPort parameter in the values.yaml file is set to the port used to reach the WA server.
+3. Verify that aida-exporter.waPort parameter in the values.yaml file is set to the port used to reach the WA server.
 Its default value is "3116".
-5. Verify that aida-nginx.waConsoleCertSecretName parameter in the values.yaml file is set to the name of the WA console secret used to store the customized SSL certificates.
+4. Verify that aida-nginx.waConsoleCertSecretName parameter in the values.yaml file is set to the name of the WA console secret used to store the customized SSL certificates.
-6. If you want to receive alert notification via email, properly set the configuration parameters in the aida-email section of the values.yaml file.
+5. If you want to receive alert notification via email, properly set the configuration parameters in the aida-email section of the values.yaml file.
+6. To prevent HTTP Host Header attacks, in the values.yaml file add the string ``EXTERNAL_HOSTNAME=IP`` where IP is the IP address of the machine where AIDA is being installed.

 ##  Installing

 Refer to IBM Workload Automation readme file for the general installation procedure that includes AIDA as an IBM Workload Automation component.
+During the installation procedure, accept the product license when prompted.

 In addition, run the following AIDA specific steps:

 1. [Creating the  Secret](#creating-the-secret) by accessing the entitled registry to store an entitlement key for AIDA offering on your cluster.